acarlson101/Web-Wizdom/README.md

 # Web-Wizdom

-A site to advertise my web building services to private clients
+I originally made this site to advertise my web building services to private clients.
+The website demonstrates my ability to build clean websites in PHP that are flexible to various size devices and different browsers.

-Includes a responsive design and well-organized php structure.